tenstorrent/aplic/README.md

 The write method requires an address (of a memory mapped register), the csrAddress method maps a CSR number to a memory address.

-To configure a docmain for direct interrupt deliver, the DM field of the domaincfg CSR is set to 1:
+To configure a domain for direct interrupt deliver, the DM field of the domaincfg CSR is set to 1:
 ```
    dcfg.bits_.dm_ = 1;
 ```

-# Configuring Interrupt Sources
+# Configuring Domain Interrupt Sources

-An interrupt source is configured in a domain by writing to the address corresponind to its configuration CSR in that domain.
+An interrupt source is configured in a domain by writing to the address corresponding to its configuration CSR in that domain.
 ```
   // Configure source interrupt 1 in root domain as delegated to child 0.
   Sourcecfg cfg1{0};